 .

 The English Department at the Hebrew University offers its students an opportunity to participate in a new summer course on Shakespeare in Verona, Italy.
 Hosted by the Skenè Research Centre, Verona, this exciting initiative will approach Shakespeare from a double perspective that integrates source studies and performance studies.
-This year, the course will be devoted to The Tempest.
+This year, the course will be devoted to The Comedy of Errors and Twelfth Night.

 Upon successful completion of the course (including a test and a final paper), participants will earn two academic credit points.
 More details here.